monkjunior/compose-on-boot/README.md

 # compose-on-boot

-Start common software on boot with Systemd and Docker Compose
+Start common softwares on boot with Systemd and Docker Compose

 First, create a template unit for Docker Compose which is parameterized by the name of the service (see systemd.service(5) § SERVICE TEMPLATES):